opencadc/vostools/vos/README.rst

 (GMS).

-To retrieve an X509 security certificate for use with the ``vos`` tools use the *getCert* script included with this package.
+To retrieve an X509 security certificate for use with the ``vos`` tools use the *cadc-get-cert* script included with this package.

 Additional information is available in the `CANFAR documentation <http://www.canfar.net/docs/vospace/>`__